-- Backup Proxy Services In addition to dedicated services, the backup server runs a set of Veeam Data Movers.
-For details, see Backup Proxy.
+- VMware Backup Proxy Services In addition to dedicated services, the backup server runs a set of Veeam Data Movers.
+For details, see VMware Backup Proxy.

 - Veeam Backup & Replication Configuration Database stores data about the backup infrastructure, jobs, sessions and other configuration data.
-The database instance can be located on an SQL Server installed either locally (on the same machine where the backup server is running) or remotely.
+The database instance can be located on a SQL Server installed either locally (on the same machine where the backup server is running) or remotely.
 For more information, see the following guidelines: Veeam Backup & Replication Best Practices.

 - Veeam Backup & Replication Console provides the application user interface and allows user access to the application functionality.

 - Veeam Backup PowerShell Module is an extension for Microsoft Windows PowerShell that adds a set of cmdlets to allow users to perform backup, replication and recovery tasks through the command-line interface of PowerShell or run custom scripts to fully automate operation of Veeam Backup & Replication.
 For more information on the Microsoft Windows PowerShell module, see the Getting Started section of Veeam PowerShell Reference.